vccy118/proxmox-igpu-display-out-HWaccel/README.md

 ```
 journalctl -u chromium-kiosk.service
 ```
 The monitor should show the webpage in full screen kiosk mode.
-Reboot to check if both startx and chromium runs on boot.
+Reboot to check if both startx and chromium run on boot.

 <h1>Recommended Tweaks:</h1>